 Get the latest information on the groundbreaking research and prestigious awards presented at AAIC.

 The Alzheimer’s Association International Conference (AAIC) is the largest and most influential international meeting dedicated to advancing dementia science.
-News media interested in covering AAIC 2022 in San Diego, USA and online and receiving embargoed news materials must submit a request for press credentials.

 On This Page: